 - Stabilizing transactions permit bids to purchase the underlying security so long as the stabilizing bids do not exceed a specified maximum. - A short position involves a sale by the underwriters of common units in excess of the number of common units the underwriters are obligated to purchase in the offering, which creates the syndicate short position.
 This short position may be either a covered short position or a naked short position.
 In a covered short position, the number of common units involved in the sales made by the underwriters in excess of the number of common units they are obligated to purchase is not greater than the number of common units that they may purchase by exercising their option to purchase additional common units.
 In a naked short position, the number of common units involved is greater than the number of common units in their option to purchase additional common units.
-The underwriters may close out any short position by either exercising their option to purchase additional common units in the open market.
-In determining the source of common units to close out the short position, the underwriters will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units in the option to purchase in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units in the open market as compared to the price at which they may purchase common units they of the option to purchase additional common units through their option to purchase additional common units in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions.

-• Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.
+The underwriters may close out any short position by either exercising their option to purchase additional common units and/or purchasing common units in the open market.
+In determining the source of common units to close out the short position, the underwriters will consider, among other things, the price of common units available for purchase in the open market as compared to the price at which they may purchase common units through their option to purchase additional common units.
+A naked short position is more likely to be created if the underwriters are concerned that there could be downward pressure on the price of the common units in the open market after pricing that could adversely affect investors who purchase in the offering. - Syndicate covering transactions involve purchases of the common units in the open market after the distribution has been completed in order to cover syndicate short positions. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common units originally sold by the syndicate member are purchased in a stabilizing or syndicate covering transaction to cover syndicate short positions.

 These stabilizing transactions, syndicate covering transactions and penalty bids may have the effect of raising or maintaining the market price of our common units or preventing or retarding a decline in the market price of the common units.
 As a result, the price of the common units may be higher than the price that might otherwise exist in the open market.
 These transactions may be effected on the New York Stock Exchange or otherwise and, if commenced, may be discontinued at any time.
+Prior to purchasing the common units being offered pursuant to this prospectus supplement, one of the underwriters purchased on behalf of the syndicate 58,200 common units at an average price of \$39.634 per unit, in stabilizing transactions.